Best VR Headsets for Gaming and Entertainment (2026)

 The Meta Quest 3S is the successor to the Quest 2, bringing the Snapdragon XR2 Gen 2 processor and color passthrough to an accessible $300 price point.
 Standalone operation means you strap it on and play — no PC, no wires, no setup.
 The full-color mixed reality passthrough lets you see your room while virtual objects are overlaid — enabling MR apps that blend real and virtual environments.
 The Touch Plus controllers use inside-out tracking from cameras on the headset, so no external sensors are needed.
 The 500+ game library includes major VR titles.
 For PS5 or PC owners who already have the hardware, other options may offer better graphics — but as a standalone device, the Quest 3S is unmatched at the price.

-“The Meta Quest 3 is the best standalone VR headset for display quality — pancake lenses and 2064x2208 per eye resolution deliver noticeably sharper visuals than the Quest 3S.”
+“The premium standalone VR headset — Quest 3's pancake lenses and 2064x2208 resolution deliver noticeably sharper visuals than any other standalone headset.”

 See Today’s Price →What we like